mikhailio/mikhailio/README.md

-### Hi there 👋
+## Mikhail Smirnov

-- 🔭 I’m currently working on react-native applications
+- making mobile application on react-native
-- 🌱 I’m currently learning android development
+- trying to create some awsome in @altergo-tech